Research

 ISMS Marketing Science Conference, Sydney, Australia, June 2024

-• Qianyin Xia, Yi Zhao, Cheng He: “Optimizing Shopping Mall Layout and Foot Traffic Using Graph Neural Networks.”
+• Qianyin Xia, Yi Zhao, Cheng He: “AI-Driven Shopping Mall Design: Uncovering Foot Traffic Patterns with Graph Neural Networks.”

 Effective shopping mall layout design is critical for optimizing foot traffic flow and maximizing overall profitability.
 Retail tenants often encounter challenges in selecting optimal store locations when relying solely on historical traffic data, which can lead to suboptimal decisions.
 Likewise, shopping mall owners must balance revenue maximization with ensuring seamless consumer movement throughout the mall.
 Addressing these challenges requires a holistic understanding of the entire mall layout rather than evaluating individual store performance in isolation.
 This study proposes a novel approach that utilizes Graph Neural Networks (GNNs) to analyze and optimize shopping mall layouts by leveraging large-scale daily foot traffic data from one of the largest malls in China.
 The proposed GNN framework enables predictive analysis at both the node and edge levels, allowing for the forecasting of tenant store sales and foot traffic flows.
 The study evaluates the impact of different tenant placement strategies, comparing clustered (same-category) and mixed (cross-category) configurations.
 It also investigates the strategic positioning of essential non-sales service units such as information desks, play areas, and restrooms, which serve as key traffic attractors.
 The findings of this research provide actionable insights for shopping mall property owners and offer data-driven recommendations for designing layouts that enhance both profitability and the consumer experience.